pybender/cloudml-ui/ui/README.md

 `grunt server:usecdn`

-If you want to run again CDN version of 3rd parties.
-By default `grun server` will run against local 3rd parties files for speed (look at ./vendor.config.coffee for more details on this)
+If you want to run against CDN version of 3rd parties.
+By default `grunt server` will run against local 3rd parties files for speed (look at ./vendor.config.coffee for more details on this)

 #### Building \_public